Trance & Hard Dance DJ-Sets Compilations

 Yearly Compilations offering complete collections of A State of Trance Radio Shows or A State of Trance Birthday Events.

-Trance Blu-Ray Specials
+Uplifting Trance Blu-Ray Specials

 Hard Trance Blu-Ray Specials

-Trance Portable USB Drives
+Uplifting Trance USB Drives

-Portable Hard Drives
+⭐ Portable USB Hard Drives ⭐

-• Euphoric Trance USB Hard Drive
+Complete Trance DJ-Sets Collection - 4TB USB Hard Drive

-• Armin Van Buuren USB Hard Drive
+Complete Armin Van Buuren DJ-Sets Collection - 1TB USB Hard Drive

-Genres of Trance Music
+⭐Genres of Trance Music⭐

 Trance music is a subgenre of electronic dance music that developed in the 1990s.
-Perhaps the most ambiguous genre in the realm of electronic dance music (EDM), trance could be described as a melodic, more-or-less freeform style of music derived from a combination of techno and house.
+Perhaps the most ambiguous genre in the realm of electronic dance music (EDM), trance could be described as a melodic, more-or-less freeform style derived from a blend of techno and house.
 Regardless of its precise origins, to many club-goers, party-throwers, and EDM adherents, trance is held as a significant development within the greater sphere of (post-)modern dance music.

-While there is no strict definition for "trance", songs of this genre are usually characterized by hypnotic elements (hence the name "trance") and "anthemic" qualities.
+While there is no strict definition for "trance", songs of this genre are usually characterised by hypnotic elements (hence the namconsidered a significant development within the broadere "trance") and "anthemic" qualities.
 Using that as a starting point, a basic trance track could then be described as being comprised of a particular melodic and/or vocal hook which is given presence over an uncomplicated bassline, a simple drum pattern (which often includes snare and/or kick drum rolls to mark "big moments"), and perhaps one or two other semi-quantified aural elements to provide texture and enhance the rhythm.
-Trance also usually features more complicated chord progressions and melodies than were found in the music at the time, including 4 chord progressions symptomatic of 80's new wave music.
-Trance also heavily uses sawtooth waved synthesizers more so than other genres.
-However, not all trance fits that profile, and often times a song's classification as "trance" has just as much to do with who is playing it as what it sounds like.
-Some listeners claim the music to be euphoric and evokes spiritual feelings in them.

 Classic Trance - Original form of trance music, said to have originated in the very early 90's.
-Characterized by less percussion than techno, more melody, arpeggiated melody, and repetitive melodic chords/arpeggios.
+Characterised by less percussion than techno, more melody, arpeggiated melody, and repetitive melodic chords/arpeggios.
 Artists: Resistance D, Progressive Attack, Arpeggiators

 Goa Trance - A complexly melodic form of trance named for Goa, India, and originating in the early 90's.
 Often uses the Arabic scale.
 Goa Artists: Psygone, mfg, S.U.N.
 Project, Man With No Name, Astral Projection